Jane Greengold Stevens

 Highlights of Ms. Stevens’ earlier career include her victory before the United States Supreme Court in 1974, vindicating the rights of “illegitimate” children to receive benefits on their fathers’ Social Security accounts; her role as lead plaintiff in a case resulting in a Second Circuit decision in 1982 finding the New York City Metropolitan Transportation Authority and New York City Transit Authority in violation of Section 504 of the Rehabilitation Act of 1973 for failing to make public transportation accessible to people with mobility impairments; and successful cases on behalf of people with mobility impairments against the New York City Board of Elections and the New York City Housing Authority.

-Associate Director, Special Litigation
+Co-Director, Special Litigation

 Danielle Tarantolo joined NYLAG’s Special Litigation Unit in May 2011.
 Since that time, she has litigated complex class actions on behalf of low-income consumers, individuals with disabilities, recipients of public benefits, student loan borrowers, and others.
 In Bernhart v.
 Asta and Mayfield v.
 Asta, she and a team at NYLAG and Hughes Hubbard & Reed have represented a putative class of tens of thousands of New York City consumers victimized by unlawful debt collection lawsuits, and secured favorable legal decisions upholding the consumers’ right to be in court.
 Danielle and other lawyers at NYLAG and Jenner & Block represent a class of students with disabilities at a New York City charter school in M.W. v.
 Achievement First.
 Danielle has worked on successful Second Circuit appeals in Salazar v.
 Duncan, seeking relief for student borrowers from the U.S. Department of Education, and Shakhnes v.
 Proud, protecting Medicaid recipients’ fair hearing rights.
 She has also helped negotiate settlements on behalf of disabled NYCHA residents and public assistance recipients, among others.